uhub/awesome-cpp/README.md

 * [sasq64/chipmachine](https://github.com/sasq64/chipmachine) - Demoscene/Retro Music Player
 * [jbandela/cppcomponents](https://github.com/jbandela/cppcomponents) - Allows you to write binary components in C++11 that can be used across different compilers and standard libraries
 * [HorizonLauncher/Client](https://github.com/HorizonLauncher/Client) - Horizon Launcher client repository.
-* [bgrimstad/splinter](https://github.com/bgrimstad/splinter) - Library for multivariate function approximation with splines (B-spline, P-spline, and more) with interfaces to C++, C, Python and MATLAB
 * [jgh-/VideoCore](https://github.com/jgh-/VideoCore) - An audio and video manipulation pipeline
 * [SkyFireArchives/SkyFireEMU_406a](https://github.com/SkyFireArchives/SkyFireEMU_406a) - SkyFireEMU is a full featured F/OSS World of Warcraft: Cataclysm emulator written in C++. || Compatible with World of Warcraft client 4.0.6a (Build:13623)  ||  Public DB is located on forum
 * [taylor001/crown](https://github.com/taylor001/crown) - The flexible game engine.